tjdetwill007/Aws-Project-SNS-S3-Lambda_2023/Readme.md

     mybucket:
         Type: AWS::S3::Bucket
         Properties:
-        BucketName: s3automate123321
+        BucketName: s3automate123321 #Give a global unique name to s3 bucket
         NotificationConfiguration:
             LambdaConfigurations:
             - Event: 's3:ObjectCreated:Put'
                 Function: !GetAtt LambdaFunction.Arn
     #If you add any other resources please be assure about the dependency of each resources with other ressources to  avoid Validation ERROR.
     #Please edit this yaml file resource name and attributes as per your environment.
     ```